Building a Recycling-Oriented Society

 UV Inkjet Digital Press

-Rising environmental awareness is driving demands for the field of commercial and industrial printing to break away from conventional methods where large amounts are printed and surplus is discarded.
-In the world of marketing, meanwhile, labels and packages for each event are being produced in small lots, and product/marketing strategies targeting individual consumers, such as including specific people’s names, is gaining ground.
+Rising environmental awareness is driving demands for the field of commercial and publishing printing to break away from conventional methods where large amounts are printed and surplus is discarded.
+In the world of marketing, meanwhile, labels and packages for each event are being produced in small lots, and product and marketing strategies targeting individual consumers, such as personalized labeling with names, are gaining traction.

-Konica Minolta’s digital inkjet printer AccurioJet KM-1 produces high image quality comparable to that of conventional offset printing and can handle a wide range of printing papers.
+Konica Minolta’s digital inkjet printer AccurioJet series produces high image quality comparable to that of conventional offset printing and can handle a wide range of printing papers.
 It enables production of printed matter in just the quantity needed, at the time needed, to suit the customer’s exact needs.
 This, in turn, reduces environmental impact by minimizing waste.
 As one example, the printer has been equipped with ink consumption reduction mode, which helps to reduce ink waste.
-This solution also helps to reduce the labor-hours needed in the printing process due to its user-friendly operability, even for unskilled workers.
+This solution also helps to reduce the labor-hours needed in the printing process due to its intuitive user interface that requires no specialized skills.

 Contributing to Resource Recycling through Sensing Technology

-Konica Minolta's hyperspectral Imaging, a sensing technology for multi-wavelength spectroscopic measurement of the visible to infrared light range, makes the non-destructive identification of chemical substances possible.
-The technology can automate the identification of plastic materials for recycling and the inspection of foreign substances in food and pharmaceuticals, thereby helping to solve environmental problems and more effectively use resources.
+Konica Minolta's hyperspectral imaging, a sensing technology for multi-wavelength spectroscopic measurement of the visible to infrared light range, enables non-destructive identification of chemical substances.
+The technology can automate the identification of plastic materials for recycling and the inspection of foreign substances in food and pharmaceuticals, thereby helping to solve environmental problems and promote more efficient use of resources.

 The appropriate sorting of each material is important when recycling plastic products.
 Each plastic material has its own unique reflective properties, and the SPECIM FX-17 hyperspectral camera enables the identification of PET, PP, PVC, HDPE, PS, etc. at the raw material level.
 The SPECIM FX-50, which is photosensitive in the long wavelength part of the infrared region, can be used to accurately sort even black plastic materials, which had been difficult until now.